Stabbing attack at German gym leaves 4 severely injured

-BERLIN (AP) — Four people were severely injured in a stabbing attack at a gym in the western German city of Duisburg, police said Tuesday evening.
+BERLIN (AP) — Four people were severely wounded in a stabbing attack at a gym in the western German city of Duisburg, police said Tuesday evening.

-No arrests were announced, and German dpa news agency said police were seeking one suspect.
+No arrests were announced, and police said they were seeking one suspect.
 The motive of the attack was not immediately clear.

 The incident occurred in the old city of Duisburg and police asked residents to stay at home and avoid the area.
 They said a large number of officers were at the scene of the attack, right across from the city hall.